yugabyte/yugabyte-db/docs/content/preview/reference/drivers/rust/rust-postgres-reference.md

 ## Try it out

 This tutorial shows how to use the async yb-tokio-postgres client with YugabyteDB.
 It starts by creating a three-node cluster with a [replication factor](../../../../architecture/docdb-replication/replication/#replication-factor) of 3.
-This tutorial uses the [yugabyted](../../configuration/yugabyted/) utility.
+This tutorial uses the [yugabyted](../../../configuration/yugabyted/) utility.

-For an example using the synchronous yb-postgres client, see [Connect an application](../../../drivers-orms/rust/yb-rust-postgres).

 Next, you use a rust application to demonstrate the driver's load balancing features.

+For an example to use the synchronous yb-postgres client, see [Connect an application](../../../../drivers-orms/rust/yb-rust-postgres).

 ### Create a local cluster